Beyza Bilgin: Biography

 Bilgin was born on 5 May 1935 in İzmir.
-After completing her primary and high school education in Karabük, Istanbul and Eskişehir respectively, she studied in the Ankara University Chemical Engineering department.
-However, after a year she left this department and entered the Faculty of Theology.
+After completing her primary and high school education in Karabük, Istanbul, and Eskişehir, respectively, she studied in the Department of Chemical Engineering at Ankara University.
+However, after a year, she switched to the Faculty of Theology.
 After completing her university education in 1960, she worked as a teacher at Imam Hatip High Schools in Yozgat and Ankara.
-While she was teaching in Ankara, she worked as an honorary preacher for women in some mosques.
+While teaching in Ankara, she worked as an honorary preacher for women in some mosques.
 In 1965, she started working as an assistant at Ankara University Faculty of Theology.
-She became a doctor in 1971 with her thesis on Love as the Foundation of Education in Islam, an associate professor in 1979 with her thesis on Religious Education in Turkey and Religious Lessons in High Schools, and the first professor in the field of religious education in Turkey in 1988 with her thesis on Educational Science and Religious Education.
+She earned her doctorate in 1971 with her thesis on Love as the Foundation of Education in Islam, became an associate professor in 1979 with her thesis on Religious Education in Turkey and Religious Lessons in High Schools, and the first professor in the field of religious education in Turkey in 1988 with her thesis on Educational Science and Religious Education.